StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-redundant-ptp-timing-clock-sources.md

 The operator can also configure a clock priority to indicate a precedence, which is usefull when the sources are not equal in reliability.
 The clock priority is a tiebreaker for sources of equal quality.
 The higher priority clock is selected active over the lower one when both meet the requirements.

 In addition, the HA feature enables the phc2sys to accept multiple PTP domains.
-Every ptp4l can be associate to a different PTP domain.
+Every ptp4l can be associated to a different PTP domain.
 See 'ha_domainNumber' interface parameter in the documentation.

-The ["StarlingX Documentation"](https://docs.starlingx.io/system_configuration/kubernetes/configuring-ptp-service-using-the-cli.html#ptp-instance-configuration) contains details about the new configuration fields, their default values and ranges.
+The [StarlingX Documentation](https://docs.starlingx.io/system_configuration/kubernetes/configuring-ptp-service-using-the-cli.html#ptp-instance-configuration) contains details about the new configuration fields, their default values and ranges.

 # Clock selection

 At start, the best available clock is selected active.
 When the active clock degrades and doesn't meet the requirements, another eligible clock is selected active.
-And when a clock recovers and meets the requirement, it becomes elible again.
+And when a clock recovers and meets the requirements, it becomes eligible again.

 Depending on the clock priorities, the clock switch behavior is different.
 There are two broad scenarios: equal or different priorities.

-In a scenario where all clocks are equal priority, when the active clock deteriorate and another clock satisfies the requirements, this other clock is set active.
-Than, when the degraded clock recovers, it becomes eligible, but in stand by.
+In a scenario where all clocks are equal priority, when the active clock deteriorates and another clock satisfies the requirements, this other clock is set active.
+Then, when the degraded clock recovers, it becomes eligible, but in stand by.

 Now, in case of different priorities.
 The higher priority clock has precedence over the lower one.
 If both are good, the higher priority one is selected active.
-After an outage, when the higher priority clock heal, it becomes active.
+After an outage, when the higher priority clock heals, it becomes active.

-The administrator can configure a stability timer to prevent multiple and consecutive clock switches, when the higher priority clock fail and come back.
-When the selected clock degrade, another clock takes place quickly.
+The administrator can configure a stability timer to prevent multiple and consecutive clock switches, when the higher priority clock fails and comes back.
+When the selected clock degrades, another clock takes place quickly.
 But, when the higher priority recovers, it will only become active after the stability time expiration.

-During an outage event, when all the sources fail to satisfy the requirements, one of the sources is set active as fallback.
+During the event of an outage, when all the sources fail to satisfy the requirements, one of the sources is set active as fallback.
 The clock with the lowest clock class is selected.
 As a tiebreaker, if more than one source present the same lowest local clock class, the one configured first is selected.

 # Applications